 Built-in hydration sleeve

-Pack frame on my Osprey Exos 48 showing the trampoline style support that lifts the pack off your back and minimises sweating on your back
+Pack frame on the Osprey Exos 48 showing the trampoline style support that lifts the pack off your back and minimises sweating on your back

 Trampoline style pack.
-The air gap between the pack and my back is noticeable in this image with the contact points being at the hips and the shoulder blades
+The air gap between the pack and my back is noticeable in the middle of this image with the contact points being at the hips and the shoulder blades

 A foam style pack that sits fully against the back.
 Very comfortable but also very sweaty in hot weather.
 This pack is also fully adjustable on the torso length